Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

     * Added `KCSSocialIDLinkedIn` value to `KCSUserSocialIdentifyProvider` enum for use with `+ [KCSUser loginWithSocialIdentity:accessDictionary:withCompletionBlock:]` and `+ [KCSUser registerUserWithSocialIdentity:accessDictionary:withCompletionBlock:]`.
     * Added `+ [KCSUser getAccessDictionaryFromLinkedIn:usingWebView]` to obtain an accessDictionary for use with the register & log-in methods.
 * `KCSQuery` geo-queries (`kKCSNearSphere`, `kKCSWithinBox`, `kKCSWithinCenterSphere`, `kKCSWithinPolygon`) on a field other than `KCSEntityKeyGeolocation` will now throw an exception instead of silently fail.
+* Bug fix(es):
+    * Fix bug when using Data Integration query and an error is returned in an unexpected format causes a crash.

 ## 1.12
 ### 1.12.1